 While he uses them daily, Mr. Burrow is not a particularly big fan of computers.
 He sees them as a necessary tool to get things done, but he does not see a need to have the latest state-of-the-art technology.
 For fifteen years he did most of his work on an Apple II-e he bought in 1984 (and also a Laser 128, a clone of the "compact" Apple II-c).
 He really liked this dinosaur of a machine (and particularly the "Appleworks" word processor) because it was NOT mouse driven; all the commands were entered simply and easily via the keyboard.
 For better or worse, in 1999 he replaced the old II-e with a Windows-based Gateway computer.
 The Gateway also became obsolete, and in 2005 he became the latest dude to get a Dell, a Windows XP machine.
-In 2009 he supplemented that with an Acer netbook (also Windows XP), which he loves.
-The Acer is now connected to a new Smartboard in his classroom.
-At work he uses a variety of computers: an ancient Compaq Windows 98 desktop computer, a new HP laptop, his own Acer netbook, and the school's Windows Vista lab (with mostly Dell equipment).
+In 2009 he supplemented that with an Acer netbook (also Windows XP), which he loved.
+Unfortunately that computer was stolen, and he replaced it with a larger Dell laptop with Windows 7.
+At work he uses a variety of computers, ranging from ancient to new.
+In 2014 he acquired another Acer netbook, which in 2020 was replaced by a slightly larger Acer laptop.
+Because of a bad battery, he replaced that in 2023 with an H-P laptop that now runs Windows 11.
+He also had a Chromebook that was a castoff from the school where he works, and he has no desire whatsoever to enter the Apple "i"-world.

 As an adult, Mr. Burrow has enjoyed teaching himself HTML.
 He likes the language, and it amuses him that many HTML commands are analogous to the commands used in the "Appleworks" word processor he liked so much.
 He believes that most web authors spend far too much time on needless "bells and whistles" of presentation, at the expense of useful content.

 Mr. Burrow tends to prefer language and menu-based interfaces.
 Having become very adept at using older versions of Microsoft Office, he was extremely upset at the Office 2007 "upgrade" and its bizarre "ribbon" interface.
-He will continue to use the toolbar-based Office 2003 for as long as he possibly can.
-(Interestingly, most people who are longtime Office users seem to prefer the old interface; Office 2007 seems to appeal mostly to less experienced users.)
+(Interestingly, most people who are longtime Office users seem to prefer the old interface; Office 2007 (and later) seems to appeal mostly to less experienced users.)
+He currently uses Office 2021 with an add-on tool that emulates the traditional menu bar.
+He prefers owning a permanent copy of Office to using the subscription-based Office 365 or other online services.

 This website began in 1998 on the free server at Geocities.
-The original URL was http://www.geocities.com/Heartland/Hills/3224/ (a URL that is still supported today as a re-direct to the current site, though that version of addresses hasn't existed on Geocities for years).
+The original URL was extremely lengthy: http://www.geocities.com/Heartland/Hills/3224/ (a URL that was still supported for several years after GeoCities ceased to exist).
 Eventually Yahoo took over the Geocities service.
 As the site expanded and Mr. Burrow began storing information for his colleges classes on it, he began to pay for an ad-free service.
-In 2008 he moved to the davidmburrow.com domain (still served by Yahoo), mostly because doing so cost less than continuing at a Geocities "premium" address.
-Geocities permanently closed in 2009, since like most ad-supported web services, it failed to generate significant money.
+In 2008 he moved to the davidmburrow.com domain (which was served for years by Yahoo, but eventually cast off to Turbify), mostly because doing so cost less than continuing at a Geocities "premium" address.
+Geocities permanently closed in 2009, since like most ad-supported free web services, it failed to generate significant money.
 Hopefully davidmburrow.com will remain on the web well into the future.

 Although he believes all authors should exhibit responsibility, Mr. Burrow strongly defends the right of free speech--both on the Internet and in the physical world.
 He believes, however, that government, citizens, and web publishers must work together to solve the problem of youth access to adult sites.